fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

-# Learning TensorFlow.js
+# Machine learning in a constrained environment - TensorFlow.js

 The goal of this work is to understand how to work with machine learning in a constrained environment.
 In this context, "constrained environment" is in comparison with having access to the entire computer's environment.

-To do that, we chose to learn more about TensorFlow.js running inside a browser (it can also run on the server, with Node.js, but this is outside of the scope of this work).
+To do that, we chose to learn more about TensorFlow.js running inside a browser (it can also run on a server, with Node.js, but this is outside of the scope of this work).

 This report is written from the point of view of someone who has some machine